theUpsider/faculty-bot/README.md

 - help: displays general information
 - rulesupdate <"new rules">: updates the server rules.
 Only usable by staffrole.
-- sendmessage <"channel name"> <"message">: useful to let the bot send the a the server rules to a channel intitally, which can later be updated with rulesupdate-command. only staffrole.
+- sendmessage <channel name> <"message">: useful to let the bot send the a the server rules to a channel intitally, which can later be updated with rulesupdate-command. only staffrole.
-- verify <"student email">: The bot checks the mail inbox and assigns the student the verificated role
+- verify <student email>: The bot checks the mail inbox and assigns the student the verificated role
 - xp: displays current xp and level

 ## Thanks